xtuml/bridgepoint/doc-bridgepoint/notes/4896_scoped_path/4896_scoped_path.dnt.md

 ### 8. User Documentation

-The existing documenation shall be modified to update places that describe this behavior as an error and to describe the new behavior.
+The existing documentation shall be modified to update places that describe this behavior as an error and to describe the new behavior.

 ### 9. Unit Test

+9.1 For each of the folloing cases assure that OAL can access duplicate-named enumertions and constant specifications by utilizing a path specification.
-9.1 Assure that duplicate-named enumeration data types may exist in separate packages in a model.
+9.1.1 Assure that duplicate-named enumeration data types may exist in separate packages in a model.
-9.2 Assure that duplicate-named constant data types may exist in separate packages in a model.
+9.1.2 Assure that duplicate-named constant specification may exist in separate packages in a model.
-9.3 Assure that duplicate-named structured data types may exist in separate packages in a model.
-9.4 Assure that duplicate-named user data types may exist in separate packages in a model.
+9.1.3 Assure that duplicate-named user data types may exist in separate packages in a model.
 Note that this is already allowed in the tool today.
 However, it is simply added here for completeness.
-9.5 Test backwards compatibility to assure that existing models do not have parse errors unless duplicates are present.
+9.1.4 Test backwards compatibility to assure that existing models do not have parse errors unless duplicates are present.
+9.2 Repeat 9.1 with duplicate names that occur only when IPRs are enabled.

 ### End